fatianzh/customer-churn-prediction/README.md

 # customer-churn-prediction
-Hello, this my final project with my friend when I joined Fresh Graduate Academy Program at Binar Academy in 2023.

 The rapid development of the technology industry has resulted in many telecommunication companies and internet service providers which can lead to competition.
 This can also make customers change providers so that it is interpreted as customer churn.
 Detecting customer churn from the beginning can make a company maintain its market.